Meet our Team

 Kelley came to Florida in 2003.
 She is originally from upstate New York, and attended Edinboro University of Pennsylvania, where she received her Bachelors of Arts degree in Psychology with a minor in Special Education.
 Kelley has over 20 years of experience in various roles specializing in behavioral health and child development.
 Prior to supervising the Screening and Intervention department at ELC, some of her roles have included: teacher, case manager, counselor, Developmental Specialist, Supportive Intervention, and Inclusion Specialist.
 Kelley is a wife, a mother of four and a youth leader at her church for middle and high school students.
 She is committed to building and maintaining relationships as well as providing stellar support and guidance to her staff, childcare providers, families and community partners.

-Elizabeth Dixon, Inclusion Specialist
+Katie Davis, Inclusion Specialist

-Kimberly Scarlata, Supportive Intervention Specialist
+Kimberly Scarlata, Supportive Intervention Specialist (North County)

 Kim is a Florida native.
 She holds an AA degree in Early Childhood Education from St. Petersburg College and a Bachelors of Arts in Therapeutic Recreation from Belmont Abbey College in North Carolina.
 Later, she attended University of West Florida where she majored in Social Work.
 Kim has over 25 years of experience working with children and providers, and believes that positive relationships are crucial to development and learning.
 She has held many different roles over the years including teacher, center director, and now a Supportive Intervention Specialist.
 Kim is a dedicated mother to one teenage son; she is passionate about early intervention and believes in supporting children, parents, teachers and the community.

-Katie Davis, Supportive Intervention Specialist
+Jennifer Bragdon, Supportive Intervention Specialist (Mid-County)

-Camille Eckrem, Supportive Intervention Specialist
+Camille Eckrem, Supportive Intervention Specialist (South County)

 Camille grew up in Pinellas County, where she attended St. Petersburg College.
 She holds an AA degree in Early Childhood Education and a Bachelors of Arts degree in Educational Studies/Preschool Education.
-Camille has over 10 years of experience in supporting social emotional health and child development, as a preschool teacher.
-She is well versed in trauma-informed care, and has a proven track record of partnering with parents and social service providers to ensure positive and successful outcomes.
+Camille has over 10 years of experience in supporting social-emotional health and child development, as a preschool teacher.
+She is well versed in trauma-informed care and has a proven track record of partnering with parents and social service providers to ensure positive and successful outcomes.

 Anjanette Ellwood, Administrative Specialist II